NF (rapper): Career

-Feuerstein has stated that during his childhood, hip hop was an escape for him.
-He would record songs on a karaoke machine, recording instrumentals on one microphone and his rhymes on the other.
+2008-2014: Fine Arts Festival, Moments, I'm Free, NF

+As a high school student, Feuerstein participated in the Fine Arts Festival, which was organized by Connection Church in Canton Michigan.
+He placed first in the rap category in Michigan in 2008 and placed second nationwide in 2009.

 On November 29, 2010, Feuerstein independently released his debut studio album Moments under his real name.
 On August 2, 2011, he released his debut single "Alone".
 The song featured songwriter and producer Tommee Profitt and Brooke Griffith.
-In 2012, Feuerstein's work attracted the attention of Xist Music.
+Feuerstein's work attracted the attention of the Christian record label, Xist Music and in March of 2012, they announced that he had signed with them.
 On May 2, 2012, he released his debut extended play I'm Free with production work from Profitt.
-The tracklist consisted of nine songs including "Alone".
+The track list consisted of nine songs including "Alone".
 The EP also included an exclusive version of "Alone" featuring Sean Simmonds.

 Xist teased for the release of the self-titled extended play NF, but Feuerstein parted ways with the label after a dispute and the production of NF was postponed.
-Despite this, NF featured a song, "Only One", featuring Shuree Williams, in the label's compilation album, Move Vol 1.
+Despite this, his song, "Only One", featuring Shuree Williams, was featured in the label's compilation album, Move Vol 1.
+In 2013, Feuerstein appeared on Christian hip-hop artist Flame's album Royal Flush on the track "Start Over".
 He released a single, "Beautiful Addiction", on November 4, 2013.
 The song again featured an appearance from Profitt, as well as vocals from Brady Schmitz and Danielle Swift.

-Feuerstein signed with Capitol Christian Music Group in 2014, before the release of the EP NF.
-This project was his breakthrough release on the Billboard, as it charted on the Christian Albums chart at No. 12, on the Top Gospel Albums at No. 4, and on the Top Rap Albums at No. 15.
+In May of 2014 Feuerstein announced that he had signed with Capitol Christian Music Group.
+On August 5, 2014, he released his self-titled EP, which was produced by Tomee Profitt.
+This EP was his breakthrough release on the Billboard, as it charted on the Christian Albums chart at No. 12, on the Top Gospel Albums at No. 4, and on the Top Rap Albums at No. 15.
 This extended play was reviewed by Jesus Freak Hideout and New Release Tuesday, receiving two three-and-a-half-star reviews.
 CCM Magazine reviewed the EP and awarded it four stars.
-His first studio album, Mansion, was released on March 31, 2015, by Capitol CMG.

-"Intro", the lead single from Mansion, is included in the video game Madden NFL 16.
-NF's songs have been played on ESPN, VH1, Showtime, NBC's Chicago P.D., Grimm, Shades of Blue, a trailer for an Apex Legends update and in the season finale trailer of Fox's Empire.
-His music video for "Intro" premiered on MTV.com's homepage, and the video has also appeared on MTVU, AbsolutePunk, 2DOPEBOYZ, Raps & Hustles and The College Dropouts.

-NF's songs "I Just Wanna Know" and "Real" were released on April 8, 2016, and on April 22, 2016, respectively, as singles from his second studio album Therapy Session, released on April 22, 2016.
-"Warm Up" was released as a non-album single on September 8, 2016.
+"Wake Up" which was the second track on the EP, was featured in a commercial for the NBC Show Chicago P.D. in August of 2014.
+Another song from the EP titled "Hands Up" was featured on another NBCca show called Grimm.